The Average Quantity System (AQS)

 Your sampling plans

-The AQS model in the Regulations is not a statistical model for packers to pack to.
-If you use these criteria in your production processes you run the risk of packing short weight, measure or number products.
+AQS is not a statistical model for packers to pack to.
+If you use these criteria in your production processes and sampling plans you are increasing the risk of packing short weight, measure or number products.

-- measure the contents of each package, or
+- measure the contents of each package in a lot, or

-Packers and importers’ sampling plans must be sufficiently rigorous to provide confidence that the requirements of the AQS have been satisfied.
+Packers and importers’ sampling plans must be sufficiently rigorous to provide confidence that AQS requirements have been satisfied, and would support a due diligence defence, if the goods are determined to be non-compliant by a Trading Standards Officer.

-If you need help understanding the Average Quantity System, Trading Standards Officers are available to come and talk to you, and can demonstrate the inspection procedure they would use to determine compliance.
+If you need help understanding AQS and / or sampling plans, Trading Standards Officers are available to come and talk to you and can demonstrate the inspection procedure they would use to determine compliance.